jocelynewalker/text-analytics/README.md

 # text-analytics

-In this class, I completed three assignments and a group project
+In this class, I completed three assignments and a group project:

 * In Assignment 1, we analyzed Edmunds forum data identifying similar vehicle brands utilizing similarity analysis and MDS mapping